A short story by Author Steven Burton. Reflections: Sometimes random events make you ponder big questions.

-I was visiting my girlfriend Gloria when I heard the squealing tires of a car outside, followed by a soft thump.
-I hurried outside and stood on the front porch looking left and right down the quiet road.
-I could discern nothing amiss, and then I saw it: A small fuzzy body in the road, obviously dead.
+I was visiting my girlfriend Gloria when I heard the squealing tires of a car, followed by a soft thump.
+Hurriedly I went outside and stood on the front porch looking left and right down the quiet road.
+Nothing seemed amiss, but then I saw it, a small fuzzy body in the road, obviously dead.

-“Someone hit a rabbit,” I replied, wincing at the nasally, whiny sound her voice got whenever she raised it.
-I didn’t know it then but months later, after the breakup, it would occur to me that her voice was the deal breaker.
+“Someone hit a rabbit,” I replied, wincing at the nasally, whiny sound her voice made when she raised it.
+I didn’t know then but months later, after our breakup, it would occur to me that her voice had been the deal breaker.

 “Awww,” she said loudly.

 I watched fascinated.
-The stillness of the moment had so overtaken me that I almost jumped when a hand touched me lightly on the shoulder.
+The stillness of the moment had so overtaken me that I almost jumped when Gloria’s hand touched my shoulder.

 “What’s going on?”
+She said.
 I looked up and peered into the eyes of my girlfriend.

 I looked up quizzically.
-“How do you know the one that died was the male?”
+“How do you know the dead one was a male?”